singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Once the download is done, unpack the netlify-git-api executable from the zipped file and place it in your PATH.
 There are many methods for doing so and they differ somewhat depending on your operating system.

-We will use the following commands in a terminal window (the Command Prompt in a Microsoft OS):
+We will use the following commands in a terminal window:

 ```
 cd 'downloads'